Colorado's animal cruelty law

 Colorado's law on cruelty to animals punishes a wide range of actions, including the intentional abandonment of a dog or cat.

-However, cruelty to animals is usually a misdemeanor in Colorado, with a maximum of 18 months in jail.
+However, animal abuse is usually a misdemeanor in Colorado, with a maximum of 18 months in jail.
 And anger management courses are often ordered instead of jail time.

 To help you better under Colorado's animal cruelty laws, our Colorado criminal defense lawyers discuss the following, below: